bofeof/mesto/README.md

 ✅ Classic and burger menu, it depends on screen width:

 - burger menu (width < 768px);
 - classic menu (width > 768px).

-🛠️ 404 page and button for redirection if something is wrong.
+✅ 404 page and button for redirection if something is wrong (with myltiple slashes).

-🔜 Muiltilanguage support.
+❔🔜 Muiltilanguage support.

 ## Technologies: